All Aboard China’s ‘New Silk Road’ Express

 “If the incoming administration takes a hard stance on trade,” said Djankov, then China can leverage the infrastructure it is starting to build “to say Europe is now becoming our main trading partner.”

-China Railway already runs freight train services to other European cities, from Hamburg to Milan to Madrid, though rail isn’t the most efficient shipping method for huge cargoes: The Yiwu-London train can only carry 200 containers, a small sum when compared with the 20,000 a huge cargo ship can carry.
-But it can be cost effective for certain goods.
+China Railway already runs freight train services to other European cities, from Hamburg, Germany, to Milan to Madrid, though rail isn’t the most efficient shipping method for huge cargoes: The Yiwu-London train can carry only 200 containers, a small sum when compared with the 20,000 a huge cargo ship can haul.
+But it can be cost-effective for certain goods.

-A rail shipment to London could take half as long as maritime routes, and cost half as much as air shipments, said Mike White of Brunel Project Cargo, the the U.K.-based freight service involved with the Yiwu-London train route.
+A rail shipment to London could take half as long as maritime routes and cost half as much as air shipments, said Mike White of Brunel Project Cargo, the U.K.-based freight service involved with the Yiwu-London train route.
 “We believe this is going to change the way a lot of forwarders and shippers view their imports and exports for China,” he said.

 Above all, it’s a symbolic milestone.
-“From the time that the [One Belt One Road] initiative was first fleshed out in 2011, this was plan — to get to the heart of Europe and to London,” said Djankov.
+“From the time that the [One Belt, One Road] initiative was first fleshed out in 2011, this was the plan — to get to the heart of Europe and to London,” Djankov said.

 Britain, one of the largest economies in the world, importing $663 billion in 2014 alone, is an attractive prize for China’s export-based economy.
-In recent years, China has increased investment in British industry and energy, and has been received — at least until recently — with the red-carpet treatment by British leaders eager to gain access to the world’s second-biggest economy.
+In recent years, China has increased investment in British industry and energy and has received — at least until recently — the red-carpet treatment by British leaders eager to gain access to the world’s second-biggest economy.
 Faced with the possible loss of trading privileges with Europe after Brexit, the U.K. will be only more eager to deepen trading ties with Beijing.

-“One Belt, One Road” isn’t just about railroads; confusingly, the “belt” refers to overland connections including roads and pipelines across Central Asia, while the “road” refers to a Maritime Silk Road recreating the old Indian Ocean trading routes that brought Chinese silks to Roman markets.
+“One Belt, One Road” isn’t just about railroads; confusingly, the “belt” refers to overland connections including roads and pipelines across Central Asia, while the “road” refers to a Maritime Silk Road re-creating the old Indian Ocean trading routes that brought Chinese silks to Roman markets.

 But Chinese President Xi Jinping has made railway investment a top priority, with a $503 billion expansion in its national rail system by 2020 to reach its new export markets, according to Bloomberg.
-“Rail is the most important component of the new Silk Road,” said Djankov.
+“Rail is the most important component of the new Silk Road,” Djankov said.

-Those on the receiving end are thrilled at what the new rail services could offer, especially corners of Europe that still lag economically and still need hefty investments in transport, energy, and the like.
+Those on the receiving end are thrilled at what the new rail services could offer, especially corners of Europe that still lag economically and need hefty investments in transport, energy, and the like.

-“Regional governments in Europe and European companies have been the most enthusiastic respondents so far,” said van der Putten, because of the cash they reap from China’s new rail services.
+“Regional governments in Europe and European companies have been the most enthusiastic respondents so far,” van der Putten said, because of the cash they reap from China’s new rail services.

 Photo credit: Feature China/Barcroft Media via Getty Images